HMS Franklin

 HMS Franklin (J84) was a Halcyon-class minesweeper (officially, "fleet minesweeping sloop") of the British Royal Navy, which was commissioned in 1938 as a survey ship.
 She served as such throughout World War II, continuing in that role until decommissioned in 1953.

 Service history

 The ship was built by the Ailsa Shipbuilding Company, Troon, with engines provided by Thornycroft of Woolston.
 She was laid down on 17 December 1936 and launched on 22 December 1937.
 As a survey ship she differed from the others in her class by having a larger bridge, and a surveying chartroom aft.
-During the war the ship was armed with a single 12-pounder anti-aircraft gun forward.
+During the war the ship was armed with a 12-pounder anti-aircraft gun forward.